pd60193/PoetryGenerationRNN/README.md

 ## Output

 After running for 2000 iterations and a learning rate of 0.0001, I got an classification rate of 0.70.

+it also generated a 4 line poem and it was fairly decent.